mikecm1/empyr.com/_pages/channel.md

     gives 100% attribution to your customers
   section_body_copy: Your existing customers will be featured on Empyr's Exclusive
     Consumer Marketplace consisting of 316M+ consumers across the most popular websites and apps.
-This massive consumer reach guarantees there is revenue to be generate.
+This massive consumer reach guarantees there is revenue to be generated.
     The integration with the 3 major credit card brands guarantees attribution from to their advertising to revenue.
   image: "/img/section-logo-rounded.png"